opsdroid/opsdroid/docs/parsers/crontab.md

     await message.respond('Hey')
 ```

 The above skill would be called every minute.
-As the skill is being triggered by something other than a message you need to create an empty message to respond to.
+As the skill is being triggered by something other than a message the `message` argument being passed in will be set to `None`, this means you need to create an empty message to respond to.
 You will also need to know which connector, and possibly which room, to send the message back to.
 For this you can use the `opsdroid.default_connector` and `opsdroid.default_connector.default_room` properties to get some sensible defaults.